-For example, a legislator may not say or imply to a lobbyist that the legislator would be more interested in the lobbyist's concern if the lobbyist would support the legislator's campaign or a cause favored by the legislator or offer a thing of value.
+For example, a legislator may not say or imply to a lobbyist that the legislator would be more interested in the lobbyist's concern if the lobbyist would offer a thing of value or support the legislator's campaign or a cause favored by the legislator.

-May a legislator threaten or imply that his or her support for public broadcasting may be withdrawn if a radio station airs a controversial story about the legislator?
+May a legislator threaten or imply that their support for public broadcasting may be withdrawn if a radio station airs a controversial story about the legislator?